 Even the smallest amount of light can disrupt your biological clock, your sleep and the production of melatonin and serotonin.
 Do you have street lights shining into your windows?
 What about street traffic?

 We actually bought matching blinds for our bedroom.
-The front window (street view) is blackout and the back window (grass and trees) is a regular blind.
+The front window (street view) is a blackout blind, and the back window (grass and trees) is a regular blind.
 The pattern is the same on both but the material in one is made with the blackout material.

 Try to keep your bedroom as dark as humanly possible.
 Turn your alarm clock around or find one with a red display light instead of blue.